Bookblr

 Richmond, the husband, is well-known and well-loved.
 He was a teenage hero and is now a popular and successful pediatric surgeon.
 Even if we thriller readers know Darby Kane is setting it all up drop a huge reveal on us, he seems like a real hometown hero.
 Ok, look, I don’t want to spoil the reveal, but a few times, I saw part of Richmond’s hidden secrets could be, and then it went even darker than I could have guessed.

 I can’t really discuss What The Wife Knew in a lot of detail without revealing more of the plot, and this is the kind of book where you really don’t want spoilers, the kind where you want to put the clues together for yourself.
 Psychological thrillers work well when they build suspense and tension, which — for me — has to hinge on curiosity and caring about the characters.
 Addison’s not instantly likable, but the curiosity about her strange “marriage” and all of Richmond’s “accidents” pulled me in.
-Besides, I kind of knew the author would play with a heroine that’s not particularly relatable.
+Besides, I kind of knew the author would play with a heroine who’s not particularly relatable.
 This pulled me into the unpredictable plot.

 Complex characters like these can power good psychological thrillers, too.
 Here, we had a lot of complicated relationships, particularly between mothers and their children, almost like in a family saga.
 Unraveling characters’ motivations and backstories always adds to a thriller, and once again, Kane gives us readers clear hints to let us predict and see some of it coming… and then the book went way darker than I could have guessed.